SOP-MINI/sop-site/regulamin-sop2-en.md

     - Solution files must be formatted according to clang-format configuration provided with task.
 Clang-format program is installed on computers in the laboratory and its usage will be explained during L0.
     - Solution program must compile using makefile from task repository.
     If solution does not follow one of the rules it will be automatically rejected and student get information about problem.
 Sending solution to the server is necessary for grading - solution not sent to server will be not graded.
-  - During the laboratory, for the teacher request, students are obliged to turn on dedicated software monitoring their work.
+  - During the laboratory, at the teacher request, students are obliged to turn on dedicated software monitoring their work.

 # Aids acceptable for use in verifying achievement of learning outcomes